y11en/pattern/README.md

                      ^
 ```

 We call `f` and pass `10` as an argument.
 That's fine, no problem.
 Now we call `f` and pass the string "Hello world".
 This breaks translation!
 The call to `even` isn't rejected during overload resolution, because the `const char*` parameter type doesn't violate any constraints.
-The `f<const char*>` specialization compiles just fine.
-But when the compiler's codegen attemps to instantiate the function definition, that fails, because you can't take the modulus of a `const char*`.
-The program is ill-formed because we suffered a failure _outside of a SFINAE context_.
+The `f<const char*>` specialization passes overload resolution just fine.
+But when the compiler's codegen attempts to instantiate the function definition, that fails, because you can't take the modulus of a `const char*`.
+Since we suffered a failure _outside of a SFINAE context_, the program is ill-formed.

 ### Preconditions